 You may find that transplants or vegetable starts work best in autumn.
 That way summer crops can remain in the garden for a few weeks longer.
-Of course, starts begun under cover in spring and later transplanted into the open extend the growing season as well.
+Vegetables started indoors in early spring extend the growing season as well.

 Also in the coldest growing regions, a double cover of both a tunnel and cold frame may keep the soil from freezing.

 Suggested cool-season vegetable crop varieties

 Add arugula to green salads for its nutty zing; thin to 6 inches apart and harvest leaves young and tender for the best flavor—older leaves can be sharp and bitter.
 Easy salad choice matures in less than 50 days.
 Arugula is mild-flavored when grown in cool conditions; plant by mid-autumn in frame or tunnel for harvest throughout winter; plant again in January.